-Whilst many people overseas seem ok with the way their Yamaha FJR300 corners, riding on tight narrow roads here and being used to lighter bikes I wanted to quicken the steering if possible.
-My motorcycle is 2014 FJR1300A and coming from smaller bikes prior it always feels like it understeers needing additional bar input (counter steer) to hold a line or initiate turn it needed much more leverage on the bars than I have experienced on other motorcycles.
+Whilst many people overseas seem ok with the way their Yamaha FJR300 corners, riding on tight narrow roads here and being used to lighter and smaller bikes I wanted to quicken the steering if possible.
+My motorcycle is 2014 FJR1300A and coming from smaller bikes prior it always felt so slow to turn in and then wanted to understeer in corners.

-So the first thing I tried was to set the rear suspension preload to firm.
-This slightly raises the rear ride height or reduces the sag and thus slightly sharpens the steering angle.
+The first thing I tried was to set the rear suspension preload to firm.
+This slightly raises the rear ride height (actually it reduces the sag) thus ever so slightly sharpens the steering angle.
 This made a small but noticeable difference to turn in speed but at the sacrifice of ride comfort when riding solo.
 However once accustomed to the difference I was not able to go back so the motorcycle has remained in this setting.

-Following this I found the best result was setting the front pre load to soft or increased sag in the ride height which of course opposite to the rear firm preload will slightly lower the front thus further sharpen the steering.
+Following this I tried setting the front pre load to soft or increased sag in the ride height which of course opposite to the rear firm preload will slightly lower the front thus further sharpen the steering.
 Very minor affect, not as noticeable as the rear preload but again so easy to do.

 Inspired by this slight improvement from tiny change in ride heights I raised the fork legs in the triple clamps about 25 mm to lower the front and further alter/sharpen up the steering angle.
 You can do this fairly easy on the FJR by loosening the bolts at the mid and upper fork leg clamps and then sliding the fork leg up gently.
 This then made a further improvement which is most noticeable when the fuel load dropped from full to 2/3 or less and the motorcycle was operating without such a high COG.